 Dropping Data

-DANGER ZONE: this is where we can start to mess things up.
-Dropping columns or tables results in a complete loss of data: whenever you see the word "drop," be scared.
+DANGER ZONE: This is where we can start to mess things up.
+Dropping columns or tables results in a complete loss of data.
+Whenever you see the word "drop," be scared.

 If you're sure you know what you're doing and would like to remove a table column, this can be done as such: